To ignite wonder, inspire debate and drive change.

-Underpinning our research is an irreplaceable collection of international standing - more than 21 million objects representing a timeline of the environmental and cultural histories of the Australian and Pacific regions.
+Underpinning our research is an irreplaceable collection of international standing: over 22 million objects representing a timeline of the environmental and cultural histories of the Australian and Pacific regions.

-Our collection holds many artefacts from Indigenous Australia and the Pacific, a record of human diversity and a living wellspring for regional cultural diversity.
+Our collection holds many objects from Indigenous Australia and the Pacific, a record of human diversity and a living wellspring for regional cultural diversity.

 It contains irreplaceable fossils, minerals, meteorites and gemstones that provide a geological perspective of the planet.
 It houses representative specimens of native Australian mammals, birds, reptiles, fish and countless invertebrates that tell many stories about our unique wildlife.

-Learn about our management structure, services, legislation and policies.
+Learn about our governance, services, legislation and policies.

 The Australian Museum was established under the Australian Museum Trust Act 1975.

 This Act constitutes the Australian Museum Trust as a corporation with the corporate name “Australian Museum Trust” (see Section 5) and defines its powers, authorities, duties and functions.